takardo/Visify/README.md

 # Visify - Real-Time Audio Oscilloscope

-Visify is a real-time audio oscilloscope written in C that visualizes live audio input as a waveform.
+Visify is a real-time audio oscilloscope written in C that visualises live audio input as a waveform.

 ## Features